 There are various approaches that microfinance services target women which some time design programs targeting only to develop empower women.
 It is a good approach as long as it gives short and long term results.
 What would be the objective of women empowerment through microfinance services?
 There have been schools of thought that women are most vulnerable of the underprivileged, amongst the poorest ad hence they should be taken care on priority.
-In the same time some stated that endowing feminist capabilities and competencies would certainly empower them to contribute greater economic growth and development.
-Mayoux (2000) came out with three paradigms in microfinance which are the Financial Sustainability paradigm, the Poverty Alleviation paradigm and the Feminist Empowerment paradigm which shows in Table
+In the same time some endowing feminist stated that capabilities and competencies would certainly empower them to contribute economic greater growth and development.
+Mayoux (2000) came out with three paradigms in microfinance which are the Financial Sustainability paradigm, the Poverty Alleviation paradigm the Feminist and Empowerment paradigm which shows in Table